SonyCSLParis/web-services/README.md

 ## Functionalities

 Here, you can find a description of the different functions available in the package and how you could use them with some specific examples.
-If you have comments, remarks, please feel free to reach out to martina.galletti@sony.com
+If you have comments, remarks, please feel free to contact us directly at martina.galletti@sony.com or remi.vantrijp@sony.com

 #### 1.Dictionaries and Thesaurus: